Error-331/code_tests/docs/bible/links.md

 Everlasting Life - May 20 (Read through the verse (JOHN 3:16 ESV) again, but before you do, ask the Holy Spirit to bring it to life in you with revelation and deeper understanding; As you allow the light of the Spirit to guide your understanding, meditate on the aspects he illuminates throughout your day and let his truth sink deeper with each reflection);

+Led By The Spirit - May 21 (The life of Christ within us is more than enough to satisfy the Father; In areas of life where we have settled into resentment and resistance, may we taste the liberty that is ours in Christ);

 ## Misc

 Христос и Крест (Франко);